02 Capabilities

 A complete CTO function.
 Without the partner-track salary line.

-A full-time Chief Technology Officer for a law firm costs $280K–$500K+ per year in base, plus equity, plus 3–6 months of recruiting, plus a 6–12 month off-ramp if it doesn't work out.
-The fractional alternative covers the same eight domains, on a month-to-month basis, with one operator who codes and ships.
+A full-time Chief Technology Officer for a law firm costs $280K–$500K+ per year in base, plus equity, plus 3–6 months of recruiting, plus a 6–12 month off-ramp if it does not work out.
+The fractional alternative covers the same surface area on a month-to-month basis, with one operator who codes and ships.

 CAP_01